Your competitor just showed up as the top recommendation in ChatGPT for your category. You checked Perplexity and it is the same story.

 Most consultants claiming AI SEO expertise are applying rebranded traditional SEO tactics with no understanding of how language models select sources.

 The five experts below have documented results moving brands from absent to cited inside AI tools.
-Each specializes in a different business type and solves a different layer of the problem, so you can find the right match without sorting through noise.
+Each specializes in a different business type and solves a different layer of the problem.

 Why AI SEO Requires Different Experts Than Traditional SEO